Debt collection in Italy

 - copy of the title (contract, cheque, order, bill etc.) from which your credit has originated (if the documents are not in Italian, court will require a translation in Italian);

-- copy of the shipping documents (if applicable) or proof that creditor has regularly supplied the goods or rendered the services;
+- copy of the waybills (if applicable) or any other suitable documents to prove that you have regularly supplied the goods or given the services;

 - an extract of the company’s accounting records which show the relevant invoices.
 This document shall be certified by a public notary in country of residence of the creditor, translated in Italian and apostilled or legalized.

-- a power of attorney signed by the legal representative of the company giving us the power to represent you before the court.
+- a power of attorney signed by the legal representative of the company giving us the power to represent you before the court, translated into Italian and apostilled or legalized..